 They are sometimes compared to virtualization as both can do similar things.
 However, they differ widely.
 If you'd like to learn more, Docker has a detailed page which also compares containerization to virtualization.

-We are offering a number of docker containers:
+We are offering a number of docker containers for individual tools as well:

 static(statically compiled), and